staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

         > To show or hide a vault secret's value, hover over the secret and select the eye icon <img alt="Unmask secret icon" src="https://assets.postman.com/postman-docs/icon-eye-crossed-out.jpg#icon" width="18px">.

     * **Allowed domains** - The comma-separated list of domains and subdomains you're allowed to send requests to with the vault secret.
 This enables you to prevent unintentional disclosure of sensitive data in your vault secret.
 By default, you can include vault secrets in requests to any domain and subdomain.
-Select **All** then enter your allowed domains.
+Select the empty cell then enter your allowed domains.

         > If you specify allowed domains or subdomains for a vault secret, you won't be able to reference the vault secret at the collection level.